TrongDuongSeattle/ROS2_FollowBot/README.md

 ```bash
 source /opt/ros/jazzy/setup.bash
 ```
-hint: you can also place this in the .bashrc file so you don't have to always type in this command over and over again.
+Tip: you can also place this in the .bashrc file so you don't have to always type in this command over and over again.

 ### Important installs that are currently within this project
 * **Necessary package/library installs needed:**